Ygallo/book-club/README.md

 Django AllAuth was used for the user authentication system.

-In order for the users/ admin to add books to the club a model was required. **User** entity represents the registered users of the website, who can add books, like, comment and participate in discussions.
+For the users/ admin to add books to the club a model was required. **User** entity represents the registered users of the website, who can add books, like, comment and participate in discussions.
 Each user has a unique ID, name, email, and password.

 **Book** entity represents the collection of books that the book club members can read and discuss.
-Each book has a unique ID, title, author, image, description and genre among the others.
+Each book has a unique ID, title, author, image, description, and genre among others.

-The **Comment** model allows users to comment on individual books and the Book is a foreign key in the comment model given a comment can only be linked to one book.
+The **Comment** model allows users to comment on individual books.
+The Book is a foreign key in the comment model commented can only be linked to one book.

 The **Question** model represents a poll created to vote on the proposed books.
-The **Choice** model represent the book choices the members will vote on.
-This is a ForeingKey as the choices will be take from the books on the club.
+The **Choice** model represents the book choices the members will vote on.
+This is a ForeingKey as the choices will be taken from the books on the club.

 The **Vote** represents a poll (question) created to vote on the proposed books.